Social KRA

 A young person using a leg press machine at Swan Active Midland

-Wellbeing is a system, and the City acknowledges the inherent interconnectedness between the dimensions of health and safety.
-As such, the City will continue to provide facilities, programs and services that both support and protect community health and wellbeing, and promote personal growth.
+Wellbeing is shaped by many connected factors, including health and safety.
+The City will continue to provide facilities, programs and services that support community health, wellbeing, safety and personal growth.

-In May 2024, we reopened Swan Active Midland.
-Since then, attendances, centre memberships and swim school memberships have all reached their highest numbers in the history of the centre.
+In 2024, the City reopened Swan Active Midland.
+Since then, attendances, centre memberships and swim school memberships have reached their highest levels recorded at the centre.

-Our new Community Safety Plan also came into effect in July 2024.
-Through this plan, we focus on our role in improving feelings of safety through leveraging our partnerships (including WA police), improving CCTV and lighting, addressing graffiti, delivering crime prevention programs and more.
+The Community Safety Plan came into effect in 2024.
+Through this plan, the City focuses on improving perceptions of safety by strengthening partnerships, including with WA Police, improving CCTV and lighting, addressing graffiti and delivering crime prevention programs.

-This includes leveraging our relationship with WA police, as well as letting the community know about our expansive CCTV network and how it’s used.
+This includes strengthening the City’s relationship with WA Police and helping the community understand the CCTV network and how it is used.

 Engaged and participating